Mexican Lasagna Bowls

 Mexican lasagna bowl stands out from the typical versions

-• Low carb swap-ins – Most Mexican lasagna recipes are loaded with carbs from tortillas and beans, but this version keeps it keto-friendly with low carb tortillas and black soy beans.
+• Keto swap-ins – Most Mexican lasagna recipes are loaded with carbs from tortillas and beans, but this version keeps it keto-friendly with tortillas and black soy beans that keep the carbs in check.
 Each bowl has just 7.5g net carbs.

 • High protein – With 45g of protein per bowl, this one actually fills you up.
 I used chicken, but you can easily swap in ground beef, steak, or even more black soy beans if you want to keep it vegetarian.

-• Built for meal prep – These are made in individual oven-safe containers, so you can assemble a whole batch at once and toss them in the fridge or freezer.
+• Built for meal prep – I make these in individual oven-safe containers, so you can assemble a whole batch at once and toss them in the fridge or freezer.
 Then just reheat whenever you need something quick and satisfying.

 Ingredient swaps and variations